 In our opinion, it’s because PowerPoint is great.
 It democratizes communications, removes barriers for creation, and encourages collaboration.
 It is effective for beginners and experts.
 But most importantly, it’s a great tool for putting your content in front of people.

-Learn to do more with PowerPoint
+Do more with our PowerPoint tips

 These are just a few of the time-saving, win-boosting tips we shared this year.
 For more PowerPoint Tips & Tricks, check out our blog or sign up for our monthly newsletter!
 And check out our other Wrapped articles to see Storytelling and Presentation tips that will help you present like a pro in 2022 and beyond.